 (I) Duration

-Follow-up should be undertaken for all children and young adults following excision of a benign ovarian tumour.
+Follow-up should be undertaken for all female children and young adults following excision of a benign ovarian tumour.
 [5]

 Follow-up appointments should include a pelvic US scan.

-The initial post-operative follow-up for children and young adults following excision of a benign ovarian tumour should be performed within 3 months post-operatively with an US scan to ensure complete resection and as a baseline imaging assessment for follow-up.
+The initial post-operative follow-up for female children and young adults following excision of a benign ovarian tumour should ideally be performed within 3 months post-operatively with an US scan to ensure complete lesion resection and as a baseline imaging assessment for future follow-up.

-After the initial follow-up appointment, the next follow-up appointment should be scheduled at 2 years post-operatively at the latest, with US scan.
+After the initial follow-up appointment, the next follow-up appointment should be scheduled ideally at 2 years post-operatively with a surveillance US scan.

-Thereafter, follow-up US scanning should be repeated every 2 years until the patient reaches the age of 16 years.
-The young person should then be referred to the adolescent gynaecologist for fertility assessment (see below).
-This approach allows ready identification of recurrence and metachronous disease, when tumours are still small, and more amenable to repeat ovarian-sparing surgery.
+Thereafter, follow-up US scanning should be scheduled every 2 years until the patient reaches the age of 16 years.
+The young person should then be referred to an adolescent gynaecologist for fertility assessment (see below).
+This approach allows ready identification of recurrence and metachronous disease, when tumours are likely still small, and more amenable to repeat ovarian-sparing surgery.

-If a suspicious ovarian lesion is identified on follow-up US, further imaging should be obtained in form of an MRI scan.
-The case should be discussed at the oncology MDT prior to further surgery being undertaken.
+If a suspicious ovarian lesion is identified on follow-up US, further imaging should be obtained with an MRI scan.
+The case should be discussed at the oncology MDT tumour board prior to further surgery being undertaken.

-Tumour markers should be repeated at follow-up if they were raised pre-operatively.
-If tumour markers are elevated or remain elevated at follow-up, the patient should be re-discussed at the oncology MDT and the histology reviewed.
+Tumour markers should be assayed at follow-up visit(s) if they were elevated pre-operatively.
+If tumour markers are elevated or remain elevated at follow-up, the patient should be re-discussed at the oncology MDT tumour board and pathology fully reviewed.

 (II) Referral to Adolescent Gynaecology Services

-Patients who have undergone resection of an ovarian tumour should be offered referral to an adolescent gynaecologist, to discuss implications on future fertility and fertility preservation.
-This is especially important in patients following unilateral oopherectomy (or more extensive surgery), as these patients have an increased risk of premature ovarian insufficiency.
+Patients who have undergone resection of an ovarian tumour should be offered referral to an adolescent gynaecologist to discuss health with regard future well being and fertility preservation.
+This is especially important in females following unilateral oopherectomy (or more extensive surgery), as these patients are considered to have an increased risk of premature ovarian insufficiency.
 [10, 11]

-The referral for fertility assessment should take place once the young person has completed puberty; by the age of 16 years at the latest.
-If the patient has been discharged from surgical follow-up before they reach this age, the General Practitioner (Family Doctor, GP) needs to be informed at the point of discharge from surgical follow-up to ensure the referral is made.
-[In prepubertal children, formal fertility assessment with blood tests and internal US (antral follicle count) is not considered helpful.]
+The referral for fertility assessment should take place once the young person has completed puberty; by the age of 16 years at the very latest.
+If the patient has been discharged from surgical follow-up before they reach this age, the General Practitioner (Family Doctor, GP) needs to be informed at the point of hospital discharge from surgical follow-up to ensure a timely referral is made later.
+In prepubertal female children a formal fertility assessment with blood tests and internal US (antral follicle count) is not considered helpful.
 [34, 35]

 Discussion

-The natural history of benign ovarian teratoma (which constitutes the majority of benign ovarian tumours in children) remains poorly described.
-The tumours are considered relatively rare, and various clinical specialties are involved in their management.
-With the aim to unify management for better patient care, chose a Delphi Consensus approach to generate the first multi-specialty consensus guideline on the surgical management of benign ovarian tumours in children and adolescents.
-We brought together experts from the main specialty groups involved in managing children with BOTs in the United Kingdom: Paediatric oncology surgeons, oncologists and adolescent gynaecologists, with the aim to create a guideline that could be endorsed by the societies of all these specialties.
-Following the consensus process, a number of points emerged as being of outstanding importance, which are discussed now in further detail.
+The natural history of benign ovarian teratoma (which constitutes the majority of non malignant ovarian tumours in children) remains poorly described.
+The tumours are considered relatively rare and hence various clinical specialties may be involved in primary management.
+With the aim(s) to generate a better health care pathway for female paediatric patients we undertook a Delphi consensus to yield new guidelines on the surgical management of benign ovarian tumours.
+To do this we assembled experts from the main UK paediatric specialty groups notably oncology surgeons, medical oncology and adolescent gynaecologists, seeking unified endorsement from health care professionals.
+Following the Delphi consensus a number of key points emerged as being of outstanding importance, which are discussed now in further detail.

-Onco-surgical multi-disciplinary management approach
+Multi-disciplinary management

-It is of paramount importance that children with benign ovarian masses receive the same management as other young patients with potentially neoplastic lesions.
-Pre-operative discussion in the oncology multi-disciplinary meeting (MDT) allows appropriate risk stratification of the ovarian mass, in order to determine pre-operatively if the tumour is likely to be benign and hence amenable to ovarian-sparing surgery.
+It is vital that female children with a benign ovarian mass receive the same expertise and clinical management as other young paediatric patients with potentially neoplastic lesions.
+Pre-operative discussions in the oncology multi-disciplinary tumour board meeting (MDT) allows risk stratification, to determine pre-operatively where possible if the ovarian tumour is likely to be benign and thus amenable to ovarian-sparing surgery.